 HISTORY OF COCAINE USE

 Cocaine use and dependence have been problems in the United States since the late 1800s.
 The drug has actually been used for thousands of years, beginning with ancient South American civilizations’ use of the naturally occurring coca plant.
 European explorers discovered the plant on their travels and quickly capitalized on its stimulant and anesthetic effects.
-Stonewater Adolescent Recovery Center provides an adolescent cocaine use treatment center in MS to combat its growing usage.
+Stonewater Adolescent Recovery Center provides an adolescent cocaine use treatment program to combat its growing usage.

 Cocaine became popular in the 1850s as a recreational supplement and “medicinal” solution for problems ranging from cold sores to exhaustion.
 It was added to everyday beverages (including early recipes of Coca-Cola), marketed to soldiers as “pep pills,” and used among workers with labor-intensive jobs.

 By 1906, people began to recognize the ill effects of cocaine, and the US government began requiring labeling on all products that contained the drug.
 But it wasn’t until 1970 that it became heavily regulated as an illicit, harmful substance.
 Now considered a Schedule II drug — which means it has limited medical uses, but a high potential for misuse and dependence — recreational use of cocaine is illegal and proven to be medically dangerous.
-Due to the dangers and popularity, our teen boys’ cocaine rehab center was established to create sober lifestyles.
+Due to the dangers and popularity, our teen boys’ cocaine use treatment program was established to create sober lifestyles.

 Unfortunately, this proven medical danger does not stop over two million Americans from abusing the drug every year.
 Among these numbers, adolescent cocaine misuse and dependence is a concern: in a 2017 survey conducted by the Substance Abuse and Mental Health Administration, an estimated 26,000 young people between the ages of 12 and 17 had reportedly used cocaine within the last month.
 In the same age group, 19,000 adolescents met the criteria for a cocaine use disorder.
 These numbers include both powder cocaine (“coke”) and crystallized cocaine (“crack”).
 Some teens may be at a higher risk than others; factors like family life, access and exposure to drugs, mental health, socioeconomic status, and geographic location can influence whether a teen discovers cocaine and begins using it.

 Cocaine and crack cocaine are highly addictive for people of all ages and can cause serious physical and mental health problems with long-term use.
-If you think your adolescent is using coke or crack, it’s important to get them into our teen boys’ residential substance use treatment as quickly as possible.
+If you think your adolescent is using coke or crack, it’s important to get them into our teen boys’ residential substance use center as quickly as possible.
 It’s time to reach out for help.
-Stonewater Adolescent Recovery Center provides an adolescent cocaine use treatment center.
+Stonewater Adolescent Recovery Center provides an adolescent cocaine use treatment program.

 HOW COCAINE DEPENDENCE WORKS